TashaSkyUp/Tasha_Porfolio/README.md

 Thank you for viewing my portfolio.
 Here you will find information about me and direct links to my portfolio projects.

+### Comparing open source contribution to covid case volume
+# Hypothesis: The more people who are working at home due to covid restrictions the more open source contributions people will find the time for.

 ### Markdown